 - Students may check the status of the loan by contacting the lender.

 Alternative Loan Lender List

 MU does not provide a preferred lender list for alternative loans, instead as a courtesy listed below are private lenders (in alphabetical order) who continue to participate in the Private Education Loan Program.
 MU does not endorse any lender or their products.
 Each lender varies in regard to terms, interest rate, and repayment options; therefore, students are encouraged to research private loan companies prior to borrowing.
 As a borrower, you may choose any alternative loan lender you prefer whether or not listed below.

-No credit score required**
+No cosigner or credit score required**

 Minimum gpa 2.5